1

 Targeted Case Management for Housing SupportsT1017U2

-Supportive Housing, per diem - Pre-tenancy navigation servicesH0043U2UA
+Supportive Housing, per diem - Pre-tenancy supportsH0043U2UA

-Supportive Housing, per month - Pre-tenancy navigation servicesH0044U2UA
+Supportive Housing, per month - Pre-tenancy supportsH0044U2UA

 Supportive Housing, per diem - Tenancy sustaining servicesH0043U2UB